 We recognize that taking care of diabetes on a daily basis is hard work.
 We created the Behavioral Health service to address the emotional and psychosocial issues that arise for most everyone.
 It is important to know that the emotional aspects of living with diabetes can impact the ability to maintain self care and that tools are available to help your efforts.
 Our integrative team-model includes mental health services and our onsite behavioral health program.
 The team is comprised of a psychologist, a social worker, and an art psychotherapist.
 They have a great deal of diabetes experience and work alongside your other providers to give you and your family the best care possible.
 Together, we can find a path that leads to a better place.

 We are committed as a team to promote the best possible health outcomes, to minimize distress surrounding diabetes, and to ease difficult transitions in diabetes care.
 There are times you or your child will feel: “burned out”, stressed, or frustrated about diabetes, or feel like you keep doing the same thing over and over again, but it is not getting you anywhere.
 It may also be that some other stressful areas in your life – arguments, academic issues, or bullying – are making it harder to take care of diabetes.

-Our social worker, Marta, will help you identify and access resources, which may include mental health services in your area of residence.
+Our social worker will help you identify and access resources, which may include mental health services in your area of residence.
 They are available for crisis management and to address common concerns related to adjusting to a new diabetes diagnosis, realistic expectations for children with diabetes, and the necessity of supportive, non-judgmental parental involvement.
-She also works with families to ensure insurance coverage and find financial aid when appropriate.
+They also work with families to ensure insurance coverage and find financial aid when appropriate.
 If you have not had a chance to meet our social worker, please ask our staff to schedule an appointment with them at your next visit.